Space--time Isogeometric Analysis of cardiac electrophysiology: Introduction

-In the context of cardiac electrophysiology, the heart electrical activity is modeled by the bidomain or monodomain equations, which describe the propagation of electrical impulses across the heart tissue.
-These models are crucial for understanding the heart function, particularly in simulating the action potential that triggers muscle contraction, with promising applications in diagnostic and predictive medicine and potentially supporting decision-making procedures in clinics (see, e.g., \cite{Franzone2014, Quarteroni2019}).
-The bidomain model divides the cardiac tissue into intracellular and extracellular spaces, governed by reaction--diffusion equations, while the monodomain model simplifies this assumption by setting equal anisotropic conductivities.
+In the context of cardiac electrophysiology, the heart electrical activity is modeled by the bidomain or monodomain equations, which describe the propagation of electrical transmembrane electric potential across the heart tissue.
+These models are crucial for understanding the heart function, particularly by means of the simulation of the transmembrane potential that triggers muscle contraction, with promising applications in diagnostic and predictive medicine and potentially supporting decision-making procedures in clinics (see, e.g., \cite{Franzone2014, Quarteroni2019}).
+The bidomain equations divides the cardiac tissue into intracellular and extracellular spaces, governed by reaction--diffusion equations, while the monodomain equations is a parabolic nonlinear PDE coupled to a system of ODEs modelling ionic activity at the cellular level.
 References \cite{Franzone2014, Franzone2012} offer a comprehensive mathematical derivation of these equations.

 An accurate representation of the ionic currents through ion channels is essential for realistic modeling of cardiac excitation.
 This requires coupling systems of ordinary differential equations with the monodomain equations.
-However, numerical challenges arise, particularly in resolving sharp fronts and traveling pulses, which are crucial for predicting heart activation.
+However, numerical challenges arise, particularly in resolving sharp and traveling potential fronts, which are crucial for predicting heart activation.

 Various strategies have been developed to address these issues, including modified quadrature rules \cite{Krishnamoorthi2013}, mesh adaptivity \cite{Bendahmane2010, Franzone2006, Southern2012}, and high-order spectral element discretizations \cite{Cantwell2014}.
 These methods aim to achieve a balance between computational efficiency and solution accuracy.